 Looking Ahead Barton Hills Village will continue efforts to ensure the highest quality water possible.
 Residents are encouraged to participate by maintaining septic systems, using fertilizers sparingly and disposing of hazardous materials properly.
-Prudent use of sprinkling systems is also an important factor in water conservation.
+Concern for water conservation, especially during the summer months, requires prudent use of sprinkling systems.
 Information regarding water resources is included in the Barton Bulletin, which is distributed to BHV residents every few weeks.
-Residents may also relay concerns to the Board of Trustees, which meets the second Monday of each month at 6:00 PM at the Village Hall.
-For more information, contact the Barton Hills Village Clerk's Office at 734-222-5209 or bhyclerk@comcast.net.
+Residents may also relay concerns to the Board of Trustees, which meets the second Monday of each month at 6:00 PM at Walter Esch Hall.
+For more information, contact the Barton Hills Village Clerk's Office at bhvclerk@bartonhillsvillage.org or 734-222-5209.